Scandiking/N-g/README.md

 - __Tasks__
-The tasks are done by the People added to a Room..
+The tasks are done by the People added to a Room.
 You add a `task` by clicking the `+` button in the lower right corner or by using the `Sidebar`.
 This is also where you will set the [næg frequency](#næg-frequency).

 ### How to install